+Conversion Feature.
 In some circumstances, the Board may determine to cease to offer and subsequently close an existing class of Fund shares.
 In such circumstances, the Fund may automatically convert the shares for such class into another share class, subject to prior notice to shareholders of the impacted class.
 Any such conversion will occur at the respective net asset value of each class as of the conversion date without the imposition of any fee or other charges by the Fund.

 Distribution and Service Fees.
-Class A and Class C shares have in effect plans under Rule 12b-1 that allow each Fund to pay distribution fees for the sale and distribution of shares and service fees for personal and/or shareholder account services (so-called "12b-1 fees").
-Class C shares pay distribution fees to the principal underwriter of 0.75% of average daily net assets annually.
-Because these fees are paid from Fund assets on an ongoing basis, they will increase your cost over time and may cost you more than paying other types of sales charges.
-The principal underwriter generally compensates financial intermediaries on sales of Class C shares (except exchange transactions and reinvestments) in an amount equal to 1% of the purchase price of the shares.
-After the first year, such financial intermediaries also receive 0.75% of the value of outstanding Class C shares sold by such financial intermediaries in annual distribution fees.
-With respect to purchases of Class C shares by certain employer sponsored retirement plans, the principal underwriter does not compensate the financial intermediary at the time of sale.
-In such cases, the financial intermediary receives 0.75% of the value of outstanding Class C shares sold by such financial intermediary in annual distribution fees immediately after the sale.
-Class C shares also pay service fees to the principal underwriter equal to 0.25% of average daily net assets annually.
-Class A shares pay distribution and service fees equal to 0.25% of average daily net assets annually.
-After the sale of shares, the principal underwriter generally receives the Class A distribution and service fees and the Class C service fees for one year.
-Thereafter financial intermediaries generally receive from the principal underwriter 0.25% annually of average daily net assets based on the value of outstanding shares sold by such financial intermediaries for shareholder servicing performed by such intermediaries.
-With respect to purchases of Class A and Class C shares by certain employer sponsored retirement plans, the financial intermediary receives the above described distribution and service fees or service fees, as applicable, from the principal underwriter immediately after the sale.
+Class A shares have in effect a Plan under Rule 12b-1 that allow(s) the Fund to pay distribution fees for the sale and distribution of shares and service fees for personal and/or shareholder account services (so-called "12b-1 fees") .Class A shares pay distribution and service fees equal to 0.25% of average daily net assets annually.
+After the sale of shares, the principal underwriter generally receives the distribution and service fees for one year.
+Thereafter financial intermediaries generally receive from the principal underwriter 0.25% annually of average daily net assets based on the value of shares sold by such financial intermediaries for shareholder servicing performed by such intermediaries.
+With respect to purchases of Class A shares by certain employer sponsored retirement plans, the financial intermediary receives the above described distribution and service fees from the principal underwriter immediately after the sale.
 Distribution and service fees are subject to the limitations contained in the sales charge rule of the Financial Industry Regulatory Authority, Inc.